Minneapolis and Woodbury, MN Estate Planning Lawyers

 If someone does not act in the best interest of their ward and it’s brought to the court’s attention, the court can remove that person as guardian or conservator and appoint a new person or professional.
 Conservators may also need to file annual financial reports to demonstrate they are managing a person’s assets well, and Minnesota requires court-appointed guardians and conservators to sign up with the Guardian and Conservator Registry.

-What Can an Estate Planning Lawyer Do to Help?
+What Can a Minneapolis Estate Planning Lawyer Do to Help?

 A lawyer experienced in guardianship and conservatorship matters can provide professional guidance through the process of setting up these relationships.